-Tiny living is having its day, with more people than ever taking on the challenge of living small or at least paring back to focus on the essentials.
+Tiny living is having its day, with more people than ever taking on the challenge of living small or at least paring back to focus on the essentials in small spaces.
 By now most of us are at least somewhat familiar with Marie Kondo’s recommendations for getting rid of items that no longer “spark joy.”
 Even thrift stores are feeling the effects of her books and Netflix series with donations trending up from previous years.

 While some have questioned their long-term viability, both public and private libraries are reinventing themselves and, according to the 2018 American Library Association report, continuing to serve as a valuable resource for diverse groups of people.
 Libraries face many similar challenges to those of retailers, as large numbers of people turn to digital resources.
 However, the convenience of digital shopping, reading, learning, communicating and so forth can be isolating and less rewarding.
 This is where public libraries can step in to provide positive interactions, teachable moments and a collaborative community experience available to everyone regardless of their financial status.

 Since our team works with a lot of senior living communities and college campuses, we are frequently challenged to provide design solutions to make individual residences “live larger” than they really are.
 Incorporating ample storage is critical to achieving this goal.
 Finding the right storage solutions is particularly of interest this time of the year when many of us strive to declutter living spaces in our homes.
 There are so many options out there, it can sometimes be overwhelming, but here are a few guidelines we have developed for these critical functional spaces.

 We have to admit, one of our pet peeves as commercial interior designers is working with a client to incorporate beautiful custom millwork or casework shelving into their project, only to visit the site months later to find that the shelves are empty.
 This is a missed opportunity to create a positive first impression, add visual interest, reinforce your brand, and ultimately define the personality of your space.